German.Local.Culture. Campaign with the German National Tourist Board

-In collaboration with the German National Tourism Board (GNTB), Zapper PR is the official partner in the Netherlands for the global German.Local.Culture. campaign.
+In collaboration with the German National Tourist Board (GNTB), Zapper PR is the official partner in the Netherlands for the global German.Local.Culture. campaign.
 In this project, the GNTB wants to showcase the Flair, Crafts, Taste and Green of Germany via inspiring stories of locals.
 The focus is mainly on combining cities with more rural / nature areas.

 The objective of the campaign is to inspire future travellers for a visit to Germany by telling the stories of different locals.
 All the locals are categorized in themes, in order to cover different aspects of a holiday to Germany.
 The themes are: Flair (architecture, culture, events), Crafts (hand made products, traditional crafts), Green (sustainability and green spaces) and Taste (food and drinks).

 In order to reach the objective, Zapper PR organized the following activities in collaboration with the German National Tourism Board and 27 city partners.